ontodev/robot/docs/convert.md

   - `true`: alias for `strict`.
   - `simple`: equivalent to `strict drop-untranslatable-axioms drop-gci-axioms`, to force the production of an OBO file that is not only valid, but also free of any `owl-axioms` header tag and GCI axioms (which, while perfectly valid with respect to the OBO specification, are not always handled correctly by all OBO parsers).

+Of note, currently using the `--clean-obo` option is the only way to inject prefixes into an OBO file.
+The `--add-prefix` option has no effect when the ontology is saved to OBO without `--clean-obo`.

 #### Examples

 Convert a file to OBO and ensure the resulting file is compliant with the OBO specification, dropping supernumerary annotations if necessary: